Ahlkanvorez/pattern-rewriting/README.md

 # Pattern Rewriting
 <p>
-A pattern matching and rewrite-rule system in lisp (and being translated to Java) with application to equation solving, symbolic computation, automated theorem proving, translation bewteen programming languages, and grammatical analysis and transformation of sentences.
-Many of the examples in the code base already are symbolic computation problems, and I intend to add an extended application in parsing and transforming Latin sentasdasdasdeasdasd
+A pattern matching and rewrite-rule system in lisp (being translated into Java) with application to equation solving, symbolic computation, automated theorem proving, translation bewteen programming languages, and grammatical analysis and transformation of sentences.
+Many of the examples in the code base already are symbolic computation problems, and I intend to add an extended application in parsing and transforming Latin sentences.
 </p>

 <p>